 Our pharmacy program doesn't cover all drugs, medical devices and prescriptions.
 Some drugs and medical devices must meet certain clinical guidelines before we can cover them.
-Your Provider must ask us for Prior Authorization before we'll cover one of these drugs or medical devices.
+Your Provider must ask us for Prior Authorization before we cover one of these drugs or medical devices.
 Please see the section "Prior Authorization for drugs and medical devices" immediately following.

+Your Provider or pharmacy may not charge you a copayment for covered drugs or medical devices.
 You are prohibited from paying the pharmacy the full price or cost of the drug for your covered medications, unless the drug is not covered because the pharmacy has verified that you are not eligible for coverage (no longer a Member) or the drug has been deemed not Medically Necessary.